vishwajeet-hogale/Dog-bnb/readme.md

 ## Steps involved to make this are as follows :
     1) Register the connection :
-        * Added connection using mongoengine which is a ODM (Just liek ORM)
+        - Added connection using mongoengine which is a ODM (Just liek ORM)
-        * Added meta attribute to owner,dog and doghouse classes.
+        - Added meta attribute to owner,dog and doghouse classes.
           Basically used to add the collections to our database
-        * Using mongoengine to supply attributes to all the classes which are collections in mongodb
+        - Using mongoengine to supply attributes to all the classes which are collections in mongodb
     2) Creating users
-        * Registration of users (Signup)
+        - Registration of users (Signup)
     3) Login functionality
-        * Using flask session
+        - Using flask session
     4) Registration of doghouses
-        * Every owner of a doghouse can be a host and guest of a dog
+        - Every owner of a doghouse can be a host and guest of a dog
     5) Making dog houses available on the market so that bookings can be made
-        * In process right now
+        - Every doghouse has a certain amount of period during which it can be rented out to other interested customers
+        - Every owner can be a user and host of the service provided on this platform
+        - So any owner can register a doghouse and open it up for bookings
+    6) Booking a doghouse as a guest
+        - All the doghouses that are available is showed to a user
+        - A booking can be made accordingly according to the user's preference
+        - This part is under construction